 Doing it In-house – Pros

-In another article I talked about how being in the office can make all the difference in a Startup.
+In another article, I talked about how an internal team can make all the difference in a Startup.
 Taking some words from that article:

 No agreements need to be signed with suppliers, which erases the risk of dealing with any dishonest clauses.
 Such shady agreements may well prevent you from using, modifying or selling the project at all – unless you pay the supplier a lavish fee.